commercetools/commercetools-sync-java/docs/README.md

 ### Prerequisites

  - Make sure you have `JDK 8` installed.
- - a target CTP project to which your source of data would be synced to.
  - [commercetools-jvm-sdk](https://github.com/commercetools/commercetools-jvm-sdk) as a dependency in your JVM-based application.
 (Make sure to use a version `>= 1.35.0`).
+ - a target commercetools project for syncing your source data to.

 ### Installation